openenergysolutions/udp-plug-simulator/README.md

-# UDP Plug Simulator
+# OES Smart Plug Simulator

-A simple Plug Simulator that utilizes UDP protocol
+A straightforward simulator that emulates a fictitious OES Smart Plug device using the UDP protocol.
+This simulator is included as part of the [sample codes](https://github.com/openenergysolutions/openfmb.adapters.ext), which serve as demonstrations of how to leverage the OpenFMB Adapter Framework to enhance support for various communication protocols.

 ## Configuration